Mincemeat At Christmas

-When Christmas is over and you still have some mincemeat left in your cupboard – well you could always make some more mince pies.
-Is it just me, or do mince pies seem all wrong once the festive season has passed?
+At Christmas time you can have a surplus of mincemeat in your cupboard – so well you could always make some more mince pies.
+Is it just me, or do mince pies sometime lose their appeal as the festive season progresses?
 And yet I don’t want to waste the delicious homemade mincemeat jar still sitting in my cupboard

 Of course you don’t have to wait until after Christmas to make these sweet treats.
 They are a lovely alternative to mince pies during the festive season too!